How remote work is about to transform the workforce

 A MORE OPEN ECONOMY

 When seeking the perfect employee, a hiring manager often faces the challenge of proximity.
 What if you’ve found the perfect person, with the perfect background, but they happen to live 3 time zones away?
 Given the connectivity tools we have today, there’s no reason this person shouldn’t be the next member of that team.
 Remote work encourages hiring managers to hire the right talent, the first time, regardless of where they are.
 This decreases onboarding costs, HR costs, and time spent training, as hiring the right person the first time will increase the chances they stay on long-term, and won’t soon need to be replaced.
-Additionally, this type of hiring allows more people to become specialists in niche fields, and allows those looking for these experts to hire them.
+Additionally, this type of hiring allows more people to become specialists in niche fields and allows those looking for these experts to hire them.

 In the age of tech, the perks of giants like Apple and Google are becoming well known and spreading to every facet of the community.
 Companies large and small have opened up to offering a number of benefits that seemed unfathomable in the past, from unlimited paid time off to free meals, and office dogs to office kids – times are changing, and companies are moving fast to keep up.
 But beyond all these frilly perks, workplace flexibility remains one of the key drivers for jobseekers, with more than half saying it’s a more important benefit than healthcare.
 Anyone from a millennial trying to travel more to a working mother, caring both aging parents and kids of their own, to a baby boomer who feels burnt out on the office life, but is still passionate about their work, can benefit.
 And most want to do just that.

 “Offering remote working is also beneficial from the management point of view.
-By using a set of tools to organise the company, it is very easy to plan and manage a team built of in-house workers and freelancers.
+By using a set of tools to organize the company, it is very easy to plan and manage a team built of in-house workers and freelancers.
 Offering remote working doesn’t necessarily mean that your employee works like that every day.
 It can mean two or even one day a week.
 Your creative employees will surely benefit from that opportunity to gather thoughts and focus in a different environment.
-You see, the stereotype of a writer sitting in a cafe and writing a book comes from the real life examples.
-From the employer’s point of view, the biggest hurdle is to give that freedom to your employees and establish a mutual trust.
+You see, the stereotype of a writer sitting in a cafe and writing a book comes from real life examples.
+From the employer’s point of view, the biggest hurdle is to give that freedom to your employees and establish mutual trust.
 An employee working from home might often be much more productive and creative than the person, who is shackled to their desk for 8 hours.
 As an employer, think of it as a new investment, which – when managed properly – brings more effective and more loyal employees.” – Konrad Kwiatkowski, Marketing Manager at Packhelp.

 THE TIME IS NOW